okohll/abdocs/content/docs/views/joins/_index.md

 In each part, left or right, the name of the table being joined from (on the left) or to (on the right) is shown in bold.

 Underneath the table name, the name of the field used to match records is shown.
-When an ID field is shown, this just refers to the internal ID agileBase uses automatically to make the match.
+When an ID field is shown, this just refers to the internal ID Agilebase uses automatically to make the match.
 It's only of relevance if you're creating advanced joins manually - see below, so can be ignored otherwise.

 ![example join](/example-join.png)